trntv/apis-list/apis/goodreads/goodreads.md

 # GoodReads

-The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social,.
-Allows developers access to Goodreads data in order to help websites or applications that deal with books
+The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social.

 ##  🔗 Links
 **Docs / Website**: https://www.goodreads.com/api